 Now that we’ve laid out the cornerstones of what stocks are, it’s a great time to ask yourself some key questions about stock investing.
-Maybe you’re jazzed about gathering tools and trusted financial resources, and just diving in headlong.
+Maybe you’re jazzed about gathering tools and trusted reviewing stock analysis websites, and just diving in headlong.

 Maybe you have some companies you’ve been following or hearing about and are interested in learning more about them.
 If so, great – it is a journey that can last a lifetime and will absolutely never become boring!

 But some people just don’t want to put a lot of time into things.
 They want easy methods to invest, fast methods to invest, no muss/no fuss and minimal maintenance.
 And that is fine too – it is even advised for many.
 Stocks rise and they fall, and over short windows of time, the moves up and down can look very dramatic.
 Not everyone is cut out for the daily drama.

 Over long time frames, stocks outperform every other readily available investment opportunity.